 OK, some explanations.
 Brandy and Coke is something of a national institution among a certain stratum (and age group!) of the South African population.
 I mean, I would rather die of dehydration than order a brandy and Coke in a bar, but my father has had a brandy and before dinner Coke every Saturday night since I can remember.
 So in that sense it’s a generational thing.
 But later I dated somebody who hung out with a lot of policemen and I swear that off duty, this was their favourite combination.
 Talk about living up to the cliché.
 Anyway, it is probably the most quintessentially South African combination you will find – in fact, in South Africa you usually drink a particular type of brandy with your Coke, and that’s Klipdrift.
 So if you should ever find yourself in a South African bar and want to blend in with the locals, just ask for a “Klippies and Coke”!

-As for the rest of the meal, the avocado soup is one of my all-time favourite recipes – dead easy and always impressive because people labour under the misapprehension that avocado soup has to be chilled, and this one isn't.
-I learnt this recipe from my good friend Peter and I always think of it as Peter's avocado soup – and I think it deserves a post of its own, so recipe will follow in the next post.
-The main course, bobotie, is an old favourite of mine and something on which I've posted on extensively previously.
-Suffice to say that it is a traditional Cape dish heavily influenced by the Malay slaves who were brought to the Cape by Dutch settlers, and consists mainly of curried mince baked under an egg custard decorated with bay leaves:
+As for the rest of the meal, the avocado and biltong soup is one of my all-time favourite recipes – dead easy and always impressive because people labour under the misapprehension that avocado soup has to be chilled, and this one isn’t.
+I learnt this recipe from my good friend Peter and I always think of it as Peter’s avocado soup – and I think it deserves a post of its own, so recipe will follow in the next post.
+The main course, bobotie, is an old favourite of mine and something on which I’ve posted on previously.
+Suffice to say herethat it is a traditional Cape dish heavily influenced by the Malay slaves who were brought to the Cape by Dutch settlers, and consists mainly of curried mince baked under an egg custard decorated with bay leaves.